Multiple Natures: Entertaining

 People with a strong entertaining nature have the tendency to amuse others or attract, focus or maintain people's attention on themselves or their work.
 They love to entertain others, creating experiences that evoke emotions.
 They crave being the center of attention — making jokes, singing songs, acting, mimicking, and so on.

 Ideal careers: Singers, musicians, dancers, actors, comedians, radio jockeys, magicians, etc.

 Providing

 People with a strong Providing Nature have the tendency to invest their time or interests to help, assist or care for others.
 They have a built-in drive to serve others.
 They take pleasure in helping others be happy and assisting them in achieving their goals.

 Ideal careers: Chefs, waiters, airline hostesses, real estate agents, social workers, etc.

 Entrepreneurial

 People with a strong entrepreneurial nature have the tendency to take up projects or create opportunities of a commercial or humanitarian nature, using a high degree of independence, where the reward may be monetary or involve self-satisfaction.
 Their greatest pleasure comes from creating financial value.
 Entrepreneurs think in numbers and figures, and are constantly on the move to bring together people, concepts, and capital in a way that generates money.

-Ideal careers: Business owners, sales people, marketing professionals, traders, investors, etc.
+Ideal careers: Business owners, sales people, marketing professionals, general managers, trade marketing managers, etc.